mstevetodd/EngineDriver_Home/docs/operation/esu_mcii.rst

 Updating Engine Driver on the ESU Mobile Control Pro
 ====================================================

-The ESU Mobile Control Pro was initally shipped with a version of |ED| pre-installed that is not compatible with its hardware.
+The ESU Mobile Control Pro was initally shipped with a version of |ED| pre-installed that is not compatible with the MCpro hardware.
 It is also impossible to update the app on the device by simply downloading an APK from this site.
 (This should be fixed in the current production releases of the device.)

 These instructions will allow you to update the app on the device from the **Aurora Store** or one of the :ref:`APKs <downloads/index:older or other versions - manual install>` on this website.